My Favorite Tools to Refurbish Furniture

 I literally could not reupholster furniture without an air compressor.
 Forget those days of using a hand held staple gun, where a staple goes half way into the wood and then you end up banging in the remaining staple with a hammer.
 An air compressor lets you use a pneumatic staple gun and it provides enough power so that staple will go into the hardest of woods.
 Also, they are great if you need to inflate a bicycle tire.

-Pneumatic Staple Gun – I use this to attach foam, batting and fabric to the furniture frame
+I use this to attach foam, batting and fabric to the furniture frame.

 Alas, to use a pneumatic staple gun, you need to have an air compressor.
-Having said that, both of these items are a game changer if you want reupholster anything.
-This kit is great because it includes some staples of different sizes.
+(More on the staple gun later) Having said that, both of these items are a game changer if you want reupholster anything.

-Upholstery Kit – I use this to remove old upholstery, staples and tacks
+I use this to remove old upholstery, staples and tacks.

 With my first upholstery project I used a flat head screw driver and needle nose pliers to pull out the old staples.
 Having the proper tools makes removing old staples and tacks so much easier!
 Plus the kit is less than $20!
 I wish I had purchased one of these kits sooner.